-Every graphic designer knows that font choice is critical when it comes to your project.
-Not only for legibility, but also for balance, context, and aesthetic value.
+Every graphic designer knows that font choice is critical for your project.
+Not only for legible typography but also for balance, context, and aesthetic value.
 This is especially true when creating something with a specific design style, such as Art Deco.
 Your project wouldn’t be complete without finishing it off with one of the best Art Deco fonts.

-While Art Deco came about in the early 20th Century, it’s a design style that has stood the test of time.
+While Art Deco came about in the early 20th Century, the Art Deco mood and design style has stood the test of time.
 Clean lines, streamlined stepped forms, patterns, zig-zags, geometric shapes, metallics, and kitschy colors define the look.
-Art Deco is luxurious and visually striking.
+Art Deco design and typography are luxurious and visually striking.

 For more fonts, please see: